 In Asia, the coastline of Vietnam is an ideal spot for cruise passengers looking for diverse cultures rich with temples and monuments, and a contrast with the economic powerhouses of Hong Kong and Shanghai.

-Some cruises meander along the coastlines of the Middle East, and head west through the Suez Canal at Egypt; passengers taking such a cruise can enjoy the bustling cities and ancient ruins of Aqaba, Muscat and Luxor.
+Some round the world cruises meander along the coastlines of the Middle East, and head west through the Suez Canal at Egypt; passengers taking such a cruise can enjoy the bustling cities and ancient ruins of Aqaba, Muscat and Luxor.
 An alternative route is down the east coast of Africa, where stops at Mombasa or Cape Town allow passengers to experience majestic wildlife and stunning landscapes.

 The great, cosmopolitan cities of the USA remain popular attractions on any itinerary, and many cruises make stops at the ports of Mexico, allowing passengers time to explore the ruins of ancient Mayan cultures.
 South American cruises explore the Brazilian rainforest and the fabulous city of Rio de Janeiro, bustling Buenos Aires and the fjords and channels of Chile.

 European highlights begin with the ancient capital of Athens, Italy's Amalfi Coast and Aeolian Islands and architecturally stunning Barcelona.